 What is a urologist?

-A urologist has completed a medical degree and then done a residency (about five additional years) in studying disorders of the urinary tract of males and females and the male reproductive system.
-A urologist can manage non-surgical problems such as treating urinary infections or the medical management of prostatic enlargement.
-They can also perform urological endoscopy or surgery to manage kidney stones, urological cancers (e.g., prostate, bladder, kidney, and testicles), incontinence, and more.
+A urologist has completed a medical degree and then done a residency (about 5 additional years) in the study of disorders of the urinary tract of males and females, as well as the male reproductive system.
+A urologist can manage non-surgical problems such as the treatment of urinary infections, or the medical management of prostatic enlargement.
+He or she can also perform urological endoscopy or surgery for the management of kidney stones, urological cancers (e.g., prostate, bladder, kidney, and testicles), incontinence, and more.

 Some urologists finish a residency and then do a fellowship, which is an additional 1-2 years of training in a subspecialty of urology.
 Our group has fellowship-trained experts in urological cancers, reconstructive surgery, female pelvic surgery, and male fertility.

-After Certification, we must continue lifelong learning and maintain our Certification through written tests, recommendations from peers, and a detailed review of our surgical activities.
-We recertify every ten years for the duration of our careers!
+After Certification, we must continue lifelong learning, and maintain our certification through written tests, recommendation of peers, and a detailed review of our surgical activities.
+We re-certify every 10 years for the duration of our careers!

 What is a general urologist?